 NK Technologies’ Ground Fault Protection

-Since the late 1980’s, NK Technologies has been manufacturing current sensors made specifically for sensing fault current in AC branch circuits of 50 amps or lower.
+Since the late 1980’s, NK Technologies has been manufacturing ground fault relays made specifically for sensing fault current in AC branch circuits of 50 amps or lower.
 By using the zero sequence concept, a single magnetically permeable toroid surrounds all of the current carrying conductors.
-If there is any current over five milliamps flowing to ground, the sensor actuates a contact.
+If there is any current over five milliamps flowing to ground, the relay actuates a contact.
 The contact can be used to open the circuit of an operating coil of a contactor, close a shunt trip breaker solenoid, or in applications where turning off the offending circuit would create a major problem, the contact can be used to alarm an operator or controller.

-NK Technologies makes sensors using this technology with larger circuit monitoring capacity by enlarging the window through which the conductors pass.
+NK Technologies makes ground fault relays using this technology with larger circuit monitoring capacity by enlarging the window through which the conductors pass.
 This makes it possible to monitor conductors carrying over 200 amps.
-NK Technologies also manufactures sensors designed to produce an analog signal directly proportional to the fault current.
+NK Technologies also manufactures relays designed to produce an analog signal directly proportional to the fault current.
 This output can be used to identify areas where insulation is failing, allowing the user to take corrective measures before equipment is damaged.

 Electric Heating Applications